-This document describes the electrical and mechanical interfaces of the A3LA-RS.
-Model A3LA-RS is an Iridium satellite modem comprised of a 9523 transceiver module.
-Similar to a standard landline modem, the A3LA-RS can be controlled by any DTE (data terminal equipment) capable of sending standard AT commands via a serial port.
-A DTE can be a desktop computer, a laptop computer, a PDA, or even a micro-controller.
-With the exception of being a data-only modem, model A3LA-RS is functionally compatible with the A3LA-X and A3LA-D. The A3LA-RS does not support voice.
+This document describes the electrical and mechanical interfaces of the A3LA-RG.
+Model A3LA-RG is an Iridium satellite modem comprised of a 9523 L-band transceiver (LBT) and a built-in u-blox MAX-6Q GPS receiver.
+The A3LA-RG has an internal micro-controller programmed to monitor the modem's connectivity status to prevent hardware lock-up.
+It is designed to transmit either AES 256-bit encrypted or unencrypted data (but not voice) via the Iridium satellite network.
+Similar to a standard landline modem, the A3LA-RG can be controlled by any DTE (data terminal equipment) capable of sending standard AT commands via an RS232 serial port.
+A DTE can be a desktop computer, a laptop computer, a smart phone, or even a micro-controller.
+With the exception of a smaller form-factor, model A3LA-RG is functionally compatible with the A3LA-XG.

-Services Supported:
+Services supported include:

 - 1. Dial-Up Data Switch - 2.
 Direct Internet Connection (or NIPRNET Connection) - 3.
 Direct Internet Connection using Apollo Emulator (only for DoD EMSS Gateway) - 4.
 Short Message Service (SMS) - 5.
 Short-Burst Data (SBD) - 6.
-Router-Based Unrestricted Digital Internetworking Connectivity Solution (RUDICS)
+Router-Based Unrestricted Digital Internetworking Connectivity Solution (RUDICS) - 7.
+Voice when combined with the DPL audio handset

 Figure 1.
-Iridium Satellite Modem A3LA-RS.
+Iridium Satellite Modem A3LA-RG.